-verifying that structures for performing risk management duties are defined by the relevant departments consistently with the strategic guidelines approved by the Supervisory Board and that said departments (in particular the Risk Management, Internal Auditing and Compliance Departments and the Anti-Money Laundering and Validation Functions) are guaranteed an appropriate level of independence, along with adequate funding and resources, both qualitative and quantitative, for the exercise of their duties;

-examining periodic reports from the Risk Management, Internal Auditing and Compliance Departments and the Anti-Money Laundering Function, together with briefings on specific situations or company trends, and making related observations and proposing resolutions for approval by the Supervisory Board, when required;

-- assessing the degree of efficiency and adequacy of the internal control system, with particular reference to risk control, the functioning of internal auditing and the IT accounting system.
+- verifying that structures for performing risk management duties are defined by the relevant departments consistently with the strategic guidelines approved by the Supervisory Board and that said departments (in particular the Risk Management, Internal Auditing and Compliance Departments and the Anti-Money Laundering and Validation Functions) are guaranteed an appropriate level of independence, along with adequate funding and resources, both qualitative and guantitative, for the exercise of their duties; - 7.C.2. c) examining periodic reports from the Risk Management, Internal Auditing and Compliance Departments and the Anti-Money Laundering Function, together with briefings on specific situations or company trends, and making related observations and proposing resolutions for approval by the Supervisory Board, when required; - 7.C.2. d) assessing the degree of efficiency and adequacy of the internal control system, with particular reference to risk control, the functioning of internal auditing and the IT accounting system.